kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

     --set runtimes.defaultEnabled=true
 ```

-## **Bringing JAX to Kubernetes with Trainer**
+## Bringing JAX to Kubernetes with Trainer

-Kubeflow Trainer supports running JAX workloads on Kubernetes through the \`jax-distributed\` runtime.
+Kubeflow Trainer supports running JAX workloads on Kubernetes through the `jax-distributed` runtime.
 It is designed for distributed and parallel JAX computation using jax.distributed and SPMD primitives like pmap, pjit, and shard\_map.
 The runtime maps one Kubernetes Pod to one JAX process and injects the required distributed environment variables so training or fine-tuning can run consistently across multiple nodes and devices.
-It supports:

 * Multi-process CPU training
 * Multi-GPU training using CUDA enabled JAX
 * Data-parallel and model-parallel JAX workloads
 * Massive scale [TPU distributed training](https://github.com/kubeflow/website/pull/4343) with ComputeClases

-**How to get started:**
+### Get Started

 Start by following the Getting Started guide for Kubeflow Trainer basics.
 Then use the jax-distributed runtime and initialize JAX distributed explicitly in your training script before any JAX computation.